U.S. banks are deploying AI to monitor customers and workers in a tech rebound | ExBulletin

 U.S. banks are deploying AI to monitor customers and workers in a tech rebound

+File Photo: On April 7, 2021, a camera can be seen on the exterior of the Chase Bank branch in New York City, USA.
+REUTERS / Brendan McDermid / File Photo

-Previously unreported trials at the City of Florida National Bank (BCI.SN) and JP Morgan Chase and Company (JPM.N), and previous deployments at banks such as Wells Fargo and Company (WFC.N) Financial institutions, which offer a rare view of the potential US, are looking at facial recognition and related artificial intelligence systems.
+Previously unreported trials at the Florida City National Bank and JP Morgan Chase & Company, and previous deployments at banks such as Wells Fargo & Company, have potential to be seen in facial recognition and related artificial intelligence systems.
+It provides an unusual view of US financial institutions.

 Widespread deployment of such visual AI tools in the tightly regulated banking sector will be an important step towards becoming mainstream in the United States for businesses.